anseki/readline-sync/README.md

 email = readlineSync.questionEMail([query[, options]])
 ```

-Display a `query` to the user if it's specified, and then accept only a valid e-mail address, and then return it after an Enter key was pressed.
+Display a `query` to the user if it's specified, and then accept only a valid e-mail address, and then return it after the Enter key was pressed.

 The `query` is handled the same as that of the [`question`](#basic_methods-question) method.
 The default value of `query` is `'Input e-mail address :'`.